-Business Operations
+Business Outlook

-The COVID-19 pandemic continues to disrupt businesses and the global economy.
-Inflation and recession pressures, rising interest rates, supply chain disruptions and labor shortages also pose a threat to the health of the U.S. economy.
-In addition, the war in Ukraine presents a number of challenges not only from a humanitarian perspective but also with respect to the uncertain impact on the global economy.
+The ongoing effects of the COVID-19 pandemic continue to disrupt businesses and the global economy.
+The elevated level of inflation and recession pressures, rising interest rates, supply chain disruptions and labor shortages also pose a threat to the health of the U.S. economy and System borrowers.
+In addition, the war in Ukraine continues to presents a number of challenges not only from a humanitarian perspective but also with respect to the uncertain impact on the global economy.